HofmaDresu/Blog/_posts/2018-09-11-android-camera2-trials-and-tribulations.markdown

 > All of the code in this method are adapted from the Xamarin example.
 Most changes I made were just stylistic, however I allow the front camera whereas their sample does not

 The first thing we do is initialize our ImageReader to the correct size.
 This is what we will use to actually capture the photo.
 It's not realy a part of the preview process, but I found this to be a good place to make sure it's properly initialized.
 We create it by finding the largest available JPEG size on the device and create a new instance using those dimensions.
 We also set the maxImages parameter to 1.
 This controls how many images the reader can keep active in memory at one time.
-Since we're planning to save each image to disk immediatly we can save memory by only holding one in memory at a time.
-ImageReader will throw an exception if we try to take a second picure, so we'll need to clear out our image after saving to disk.
+Since we're planning to save each image to disk immediately we can save memory by only holding one in memory at a time.
+ImageReader will throw an exception if we try to take a second picture, so we'll need to clear out our image after saving to disk.

 {% highlight csharp %}
 var map = (StreamConfigurationMap)characteristics.Get(CameraCharacteristics.ScalerStreamConfigurationMap);